Gibbs u-states for the foliated geodesic flow and transverse invariant measures: Gibbs -states and transverse invariant measures

 \begin{rem} In what follows, we will often consider charts of the form

 where $T$ is a transversal of $\hcF$ and $\RR_v$ are the rectangles defined in \S \ref{lpsliouv}.
+We refer to Remark \ref{transvcontrectangle} for a discussion on the transverse continuity of rectangles.
 Such charts trivialize the foliation $\hcF$ as well as the unstable foliation $\W^u$.
 Let $\mu$ be a Gibbs $u$-state and suppose $\mu(U)>0$.
 Denote by $(\mu_v)_{v\in T}$ the family of conditional measures of $\mu_{|U}$ in rectangles $\RR_v$ with respect to the projection of $\mu_{|U}$ on $T$ along plaques of $\hcF$ which we denote by $\nu_T$.
 By uniqueness of the disintegration (see Theorem \ref{Rokhlin}), for $\nu_T$-almost every $v$ the conditional measures of $\mu$ in unstable plaques of $\RR_v$ coincide with that of $\mu_v$.

 \emph{To summarize}, in order to identify the densities of a Gibbs $u$-state in local unstable manifolds, we first disintegrate it in the plaques of $\hcF$, and then disintegrate the resulting conditional measures in the local unstable manifolds. \end{rem}